The goal of SEO is to increase your search visibility, which in turn will increase your site traffic.

 Here, you’ll list a hierarchy of all the pages on your site, starting with the “main” pages, and splitting down into categories and subcategories.
 Ideally, you’ll include the name of the page along with the accurate link to it, and every page on your site will link to your HTML sitemap in the footer.

-Google won’t be using an HTML sitemap to index your pages, so it’s not explicitly necessary to have one.
-However, it does give Google search crawlers a readily available guidebook of how your pages relate to one another.
+Search engines won’t be using an HTML sitemap to index your pages, so it’s not explicitly necessary to have one.
+However, it does give Google search engine crawlers a readily available guidebook of how your pages relate to one another.
 It can also be useful for your visitors, giving them an overall vision of your site.

 XML sitemaps are far more important.
 Rather than existing as a page on your site, XML sitemaps are code-based files that you can “feed” to Google directly in Google Search Console.
 They look a little like this: